GU4243-ADS/project-2-predictive-modelling-group-1/README.md

 + Project title: [a title]
 + Team Number: 1
-+ Team Members: David Arredondo
++ Team Members: David Arredondo,
-                Yujie Hu
+                Yujie Hu,
-                Yang He
+                Yang He,
-                Judy Cheng
+                Judy Cheng,
                 Huijun Cui

-+ Project summary: We analyzed multpile classification models, and several different feature extractors
++ Project summary: After analyzing several combinations of models and feature extractors, our team concluded that an AdaBoost model with
+Neural Network derived features offers the best of both performance and speed.

-Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
+Contribution statement: [default](doc/a_note_on_contributions.md) David ran the ORB features, and wrote the README files.
+All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.